© 2007 Whitney Smith

 Goodbye, Lonesome Beauty, CELTIC WALTZ

 Whitney Smith, vocals; Kurt Swinghammer, guitar; Maury LaFoy, bass; Jeff McPherson, drums; Lenny Solomon, violin; Todd Lumley, piano.
-Recorded and mixed by James Paul at the Rogue, January 1999.
+Recorded and mixed by James Paul at the Rogue.
 Produced by Kurt Swinghammer and Maury LaFoy.

 Whitney Smith Trio